 (4) Development of fetal complications.

-(E) Each freestanding birth center shall evaluate the mother and newborn to determine whether a postpartum transfer to a hospital or other appropriate health care setting is necessary including evaluation of the following:
+(F) Each center shall evaluate each mother and newborn to determine whether a postpartum transfer is necessary including evaluation of the following:

 (1) Medical complications of the mother; and